mkapur/sab-2021-doc/_main.knit.md

 ## Decision Table and Harvest Projections{-}
 ### Decision Table{-}

 The decision table reports 12-year projections for alternate states of nature (columns) and management options (rows).
-The results of this table are conditioned on the Groundfish Management Team specified catches for 2021 and 2022, which are below the already-specified annual catch limits approved by the Pacific Fisheries Management Council. he time series of multiplicative buffer fractions that are a function of $P^*$ and the time series of $\sigma$s provide the multipliers on the overfishing limit; these values are all less than 1 for category 1 stocks.  $\sigma$ for sablefish is the time-varying category 1 value, which starts at 0.5 in the year after the (update) assessment and increases throughout the projection period.
-The uncertainty around the OFL value for the first forecast year (2022) is 0.319; the uncertainty around relative spawning output in that same year is 0.104, both less than 0.5.
+The results of this table are conditioned on the Groundfish Management Team specified catches for 2021 and 2022, which are below the already-specified annual catch limits approved by the Pacific Fisheries Management Council.

 Uncertainty in management quantities for the decision table was characterized using the asymptotic standard deviation for the 2021 spawning biomass from the base model.
 Specifically, the 2021 spawning biomass for the high and low states of nature are given by the base model mean ±1.15·standard deviation (i.e., the 12.5th and 87.5th percentiles).
 A search across fixed values of $R_0$ was used to attain the 2021 spawning biomass values for the high and low states of nature.
 The base catch streams were based on the 40-10 harvest control rule and a $P^*= 0.45$ buffer vector.
 This is presented as the bottom row of the decision table as it represents the highest exploitation level among the three catch streams.
 To replicate a request of the Groundfish Management Team representative at the 2019 STAR panel, the additional catch streams were set using the Category 1 values of $P^*$ = 0.35 and $P^*$ = 0.40; these are presented as the first and second rows of the decision table, respectively.